-The mineral resource estimates presented in this report are estimated by polygonal methods using fixeddistance vertical projections from chip sample lines in the development drifts and stopes, and lateral projections from raises.
+The mineral resource estimates presented in this report are estimated by both polygonal methods and 3D block modeling methods for the most recent exploration drilling.
+Polygonal methods use fixed-distance vertical projections from chip sample lines in the development drifts and stopes, and lateral projections from raises.
 The average grade of a sample line is the weighted average of the capped assays and the assay length.
 The average of a length of vein in longitudinal section is the average of all of the samples in the vein along that length weighted by their widths.
 The area of a block is the length in section multiplied by the vertical (or lateral for raises) projection.
 The volume is obtained by multiplying the area by the average width of the vein as sampled.